Shadrock/M365-flows/tutorialnotes.md

 ![Screenshot of triggering twice solution](images/Step-2-Triggering-Twice_solution.png)

 ### To Check!
 In the production flow I've set both of the updates to happen in a single "Update Item" action.
-I also had a "terminate"

-Important find for multiple approvals: looks like what I need is a "parallel branch" (see this [MS docs post for example](https://docs.microsoft.com/en-us/power-automate/parallel-modern-approvals)).
+Which may or may not be working.

+I'm also using a "parallel branch" (see this [MS docs post for example](https://docs.microsoft.com/en-us/power-automate/parallel-modern-approvals)) for parallel approvals, but it appears that the second approval (from Tynch) isn't being captured in the list... only in Approvals.
+In other words, the list isn't updating even though the triggered flow sent him an approval, which he completed.

+I also had a "terminate" function after each branch (mine and Tynche's) which may have been blocking the second approval since once a person completed their branch, the flow reached termination!
+Still testing this.

+Basically, test that removing the termination captures both flows in the list.
+If it works, then no need to test the double Update Item.

 ## List Changes
 I was looking up ways to modify list values and ran across [this post](https://techcommunity.microsoft.com/t5/sharepoint/updating-specific-list-column-value-with-flow/m-p/757183), which had a useful piece of information in it: